joonakannisto/determin-ed/README.md

 What if the attacker would not be able to confirm the key guesses without trying them on the target server?

  - The public key should not be at the device
- - Valid private key decryption should not have structure
+ - Valid private key decryption should not have structure, i.e. no offline guess attackability
  - OpenSSH public key query should be resistant to timing attacks

 This proof of concept tool is intended to solve the first two problems (don't know anything about the last issue).